-- 7.3.1 The extensive research that informed this report have been a costly and time-consuming exercise and are only a part of the work being undertaken to secure the future of Manston as an operational airport.
-This report confirms RiverOak's faith in Manston, providing evidence that the airport has the location, airspace, capacity potential and demand required to persuade the Secretary of State to make the decision to grant a DCO that would allow the redevelopment and reopening of the airport. - 7.3.2 The findings from this research can play a key role in informing government policy on air freight in the UK.
+7.3.1 The extensive research that informed this report have been a costly and timeconsuming exercise and are only a part of the work being undertaken to secure the future of Manston as an operational airport.
+This report confirms RiverOak's faith in Manston Airport, providing evidence that the airport has the location, airspace, capacity potential and demand required to persuade the Secretary of State to make the decision to grant a DCO that would allow the redevelopment and reopening of the airport.

+7.3.2 The findings from this research can play a key role in informing government policy on air freight in the UK.
 It also provides a platform for lobbying government and industry organisations and RiverOak will no doubt continue to press for a political environment that is conducive to the vitality of the aviation sector.
-Such an environment will allow airport management to focus on resolving local concerns and harnessing opportunities for innovation. - 7.3.3 One of the most gratifying aspects of carrying out this research was the widespread support, and often passion, for Manston Airport encountered from people in all types of organisation.
-Manston Airport is in a unique position in the UK, having vocal support from the local community and from a number of airlines and other organisations.
+Such an environment will allow airport management to focus on resolving local concerns and harnessing opportunities for innovation.

+7.3.3 This research shows that there is widespread support, and often passion, for Manston Airport, from people in all types of organisation.
+Manston Airport is in a unique position in the UK, having support from the local community and from a number of airlines and other organisations.
 It is essential for RiverOak to continue to harness the interest of the local community and to work with them to ensure the area gains the maximum benefit from a vibrant operational airport.
-In a time of cynicism towards participation, RiverOak is blessed with a local community that is willing and able to engage on all sides of the multiple debates that surround airport operations.
+In a time of cynicism towards participation, RiverOak is fortunate that the local community is willing and able to engage in the multiple debates that surround airport operations.
 Providing rewarding business and employment opportunities, and working with local providers to ensure high quality education and training for local people will be a fitting acknowledgment of their continued commitment to Manston Airport.